-Portable digital projectors come in a variety of resolutions and aspect ratios.
+What about resolution?
+Digital projectors come in a variety of resolutions and aspect ratios.
 Native resolution measures the sharpness of the projected image and refers to a projector's true resolution without compressing the number of pixels (compression degrades image quality).
 SVGA (800 pixels by 600 pixels) and XGA (1,024 pixels by 768 pixels) digital projectors display images in a 4:3 aspect ratio.
-Some projectors, notably pico projectors, display images at VGA resolutions (640 by 480 pixels) in a 4:3 aspect ratio or WVGA, a non-standard format (see below) for wide-screen presentations.
+Some projectors, notably pico projectors, display images at VGA resolutions (640 pixels by 480 pixels) in a 4:3 aspect ratio.

-There has been an increase in the number of widescreen portable digital projectors.
+Many portable digital projectors are widescreen models.
 These digital projectors are offered in a number of native resolutions.
 Projectors with WVGA resolution (854 pixels by 480 pixels) match the full resolution of DVD movies, so you get every ounce of a DVD's image quality.
-WVGA is an unconventional standard that also includes resolutions of 800 pixels by 400 pixels and 848 pixels by 480 pixels.
+WVGA is loosely defined "standard" that also includes resolutions of 800 pixels by 400 pixels as well as 848 pixels by 480 pixels.
 In fact, any display that's wider than VGA can be classified as WVGA.